mhamroz/terraform-bootcamp/labs/lab3/README.md

 ## 10. Gitlab CI Pipeline - Validate Stage

-The `Validate` stage is perform syntactic and semantic validations on your inventory.
+The `Validate` stage performs syntactic and semantic validations on your inventory.

 Start by uncommenting the validate stage in the `stages` section of the pipeline definition in `.gitlab-ci.yml` file: